pramsey/crunchyblog/pg15public/index.md

   CREATE SCHEMA luser1 WITH AUTHORIZATION luser1;
   ```

-* Now, when `luser1` creates a table without specifying the schema, the table will be created in the first schema on their `search_path`.
-That schema is `$user` which expands to their user name, and there is now a schema that matches their user name.
+* Now, when `luser1` creates a table without specifying the schema, the table will be created in the **first schema** on their `search_path`.
+By default, the first schema is `$user` which expands to their user name, and there is now a schema that matches their user name, and thus the place the table is created!

   ```
   -- as 'luser1'